Alphabet Inc. (GOOG) Shares Soar Above 1-Year High

-Alphabet Inc. (NASDAQ: GOOG)’s stock price has increased by 0.13 compared to its previous closing price of 105.98.
-However, the company has seen a 1.60% increase in its stock price over the last five trading sessions.
+Alphabet Inc. (NASDAQ: GOOG)’s stock price has plunge by 0.96relation to previous closing price of 105.21.
+Nevertheless, the company has seen a -1.85% plunge in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 04/30/23 that Big Tech’s Rebound Plays to Growth-Stock Bets

 Is It Worth Investing in Alphabet Inc. (NASDAQ: GOOG) Right Now?